 This soup recipe goes from start to finish in about fifteen minutes.
 It hardly even requires cooking at all.
 Just dump, pour, and heat and you’ve got a fast, easy soup.
 It’s great when you don’t feel like fussing.

-Besides, something about soup is just comforting, especially on a cold day.
+Besides, something about soup is just comforting, especially on a chilly day.

 All you need are a few simple ingredients: meatballs (frozen are fine, or make them ahead), chicken broth, a can of white kidney (cannellini) beans, parmesan cheese and some spinach.